Enslaved women's resistance in the United States and Caribbean: Physical and sexual exploitation

 The ideologies surrounding the physical strength and fertility of African women were used to exploit African women throughout enslavement.
 While enslaved women were expected to perform manual labor equal to enslaved males, enslaved women were also expected to perform reproductive labor.
-For an enslaver, it was more profitable to produce his own enslaved population than it was to purchase enslaved people.
-This desire for profits and increases in land size led to forced enslaved breeding, either with other enslaved males or enslavers.
+For a slaver, it was more profitable to produce his own enslaved population than it was to purchase enslaved people.
+This desire for profits and increases in land size led to forced enslaved breeding, either with other enslaved males or their slavers.
 While some enslaved women were able to select their male partners, others were denied the freedom of choice and had a male partner forced onto them.
-Whether or not the male partner had been selected by the enslaved women, it was still expected of her to birth as many children as possible in order to increase profits for the enslaver.
-Some enslavers also offered rewards for having additional children in order to encourage enslaved women to have children, enhancing the enslaver's profits.
+Whether or not the male partner had been selected by the enslaved women, it was still expected of her to birth as many children as possible in order to increase profits for their slaver.
+Some slavers also offered rewards for having additional children in order to encourage enslaved women to have children, enhancing their slaver's profits.
 In consequence, rebellion by enslaved women sometimes took the form of acting against these expectations.